Checking out the landscape of flight training

 Ensuring aspiring pilots know what to expect from their training and helping them understand their options is a vital part of what BALPA’s Membership and Career Services does.

 There are many different routes for people to consider and finding what suits each individual can be a challenge.
-But at BALPA we pride ourselves on having a thorough understanding of the training options available, including modular schemes and integrated.
+But at BALPA (British Airline Pilots’ Association) we pride ourselves on having a thorough understanding of the training options available, including modular schemes and integrated.
 So, when I was invited to find out more about one particular scheme, I jumped at the chance to investigate further and experience what they had to offer.

 The Wings Alliance venture is a flight training programme with a difference.
 They are a not-for-profit trade association looking to provide a more affordable option to potential pilots, whilst providing excellent training.
 The Wings Alliance pride themselves on being fair, honest, ethical and affordable.
 Importantly, they believe in quality training and their aim is to help trainees gain employment as professional pilots, rather than making a profit.

 It was a full day made up of competency-based interview questions, a group exercise and an individual exercise all designed to challenge the attendees.
 The interview questions were challenging, but well designed to give applicants a chance to showcase their critical thinking and analytical skills.
 The competencies and evidence given by the applicants were discussed in detail by the assessors, forming part of a very thorough marking process.
-The selection team was made up of two experienced assessors and a training assessor, who provided excellent support.
+The assessment team was made up of two experienced assessors and a training assessor, who provided excellent support.

 The team exercises measured ability to prioritise and work through challenges with time constraints which is integral to the testing but is generally useful to boost employability of the potential pilots.

-Wings Alliance charge for these selection days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.
+Wings Alliance charge for these assessment days (as do other pilot training facilities), however, what I witnessed is their investment in the process doesn’t only test the applicant, it provides an excellent learning experience and leaves the candidates well-rehearsed for their future pilot interviews.